hpi-dhc/PharMe/annotation-interface/CONTRIBUTING.md

 ## Setup for local development

-- Set up and start our [Annotation Server](../annotation-server/CONTRIBUTING.md)
 - Start the database by running `docker compose up` in this directory
+  - You can use `docker compose --profile dev up` if you want to start the testing database as well
 - Start the development server with `yarn dev`
 - You can now access the annotation interface app on `localhost:3001`

-If you have all prerequisites (Annotation Server & Interface) met and use [kitty](https://sw.kovidgoyal.net/kitty/), you can conveniently run the [annotation-dev](../.kitty/annotation-dev) script from this repository's root to start both the Annotation Server and Interface along with both databases in split windows.
+If you use [kitty](https://sw.kovidgoyal.net/kitty/), you can conveniently run the [dev](/.kitty/dev) script from this directory to start the database (& testing database), and the development server in split windows and open Anni in your browser.